 - Two had assets between $10 million and $50 million; and

 - One had assets between $50 million and $250 million.

 No credit unions with assets greater than $250 million filed late in the second quarter.
 One of the late-filing credit unions had been late in a previous quarter.

 A total of 28 credit unions filed Call Reports late for the second quarter of 2015.
 NCUA consulted regional offices and, when appropriate, state supervisory authorities to review each case.
 This review determined mitigating circumstances in six cases that led to credit unions not being penalized.

 NCUA informed the remaining 22 credit unions of the penalties they faced and advised them they could reduce their penalties by signing a consent agreement.
 NCUA also said it would initiate administrative hearings against credit unions that did not consent.
 NCUA subsequently granted waivers to eight of those credit unions.

 NCUA sends reminder messages about Call Report filing deadlines that include information on how to receive technical support to handle filing problems.
 The agency also has created an automated reminder email system that contacts credit unions that have not filed their Call Reports and confirms successful filing.

 NCUA’s Office of Small Credit Union Initiatives has dedicated an Economic Development Specialist to assist small credit unions in filing Call Reports on time.
-NCUA also has produced a video (opens new window) describing how to file Call Reports.
+NCUA also has produced a video (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) describing how to file Call Reports.